 You can also find our about our Past Presidents here; you'll see that many have given an useful summary report of their year as President (click on the links).

-Members of our Club use their business & social skills for good in the community.
+For those unfamiliar with our work: Members of our Club use their business & social skills for good in the community.
 If you'd like to know more about our Club or are thinking of joining, why not contact us via our web site first?
 Take a look at our news pages and our facebook page to see the types of activities we get involved in.

-Picture: Rotarian Graham Bough, one of our newer members, peruses the biography book.
+Picture: Rotarian Graham Bough, one of our 'newer' members, peruses the biography book.
 Picture credit: Rotary Club of Canterbury.